Cap Radio (Morocco): Information

-The radio is broadcast in Moroccan Darija and the Rif dialect but in fact it was not an obligation but a choice because before cap radio the state radios only used Arabic or French.
-The radio at this time was a means of communication with the elite and in addition the target audience only had the right to receive and not to participate.
-Cap radio radically changed this rule by using the linguistic tool used by everyone which gave the opportunity to the listener to be a participant and a partner and to make this feasible the radio chose to base itself on the second technique which was live and interactivity.
+The radio is broadcast in Moroccan Darija and the Rif dialect, but in fact it was not an obligation but a choice because before Cap Radio, the state radios only used Arabic or French.
+The radio at this time was a means of communication with the elite, and in addition, the target audience only had the right to receive and not to participate.

+Cap radio radically changed this rule by using the linguistic tool used by everyone, which gave the opportunity to the listener to be a participant and a partner and to make this feasible, the radio chose to base itself on the second technique, which was live and interactive.

-Cap Radio since the beginning has chosen to broadcast its programs live in Darija and Rifian by opening the telephone lines for listeners, and in addition to that inviting listeners and not experts to these studios.
+Cap Radio, since the beginning, has chosen to broadcast its programs live in Darija and Rifian by opening the telephone lines for listeners, and in addition to that, inviting listeners and not experts to these studios.

-The third technique applied by Cap Radio was the presence of its microphone at the scene of the events either by these journalists located in Tangier or their correspondents located in other cities in the north and rif.
-This contributed to the radio achieving its main objective which is making the listener a participant.
-This approach has changed the concept of radio in the north and rif and has made Cap Radio the first radio in this region at the audience level, an approach that was no longer accepted before, but currently all the radios in Morocco exercise it, even the great classic radios.
+The third technique applied by Cap Radio was the presence of its microphone at the scene of the events, either by these journalists located in Tangier or their correspondents located in other cities in the North and in Rif.
+This contributed to the radio achieving its main objective, which is making the listener a participant.
+This approach has changed the concept of radio in the north and in Rif and has made Cap Radio the first radio in this region at the audience level, an approach that was no longer accepted before, but currently all the radios in Morocco exercise it, even the great classic radios.